edgedb/edgedb/docs/stdlib/cfg.rst

   The instance-level configuration object type.

   This type will have only one object instance.
-The ``cfg::InstanceConfig`` object represents the state of only instance-level EdgeDB configuration.
+The ``cfg::InstanceConfig`` object represents the state of only instance-level Gel configuration.

   For overall configuraiton state please refer to the :eql:type:`cfg::Config` instead.